patrickkunka/mixitup-pagination/README.md

 ## <a name='state'>State Object</a>

-The state object is also extended with the following properites:
+The state object is also extended with the following properties:

 ``` javascript